manik-soin/evadere/README.md

 # COMP3329_group_project

 # GROUP 3: EVADERE
+- Game file can be found from link below.

-- For the best game experience, please build the Unity project before playing.
+- If game file is not executable on your system, please build the Unity project from scratch by downloading the source code.
 - The default lighting for the environment is set to minimal reflections.
 If you cannot view anything in the scene view, try toggling the light bulb button on the top left corner of your scene view screen.
 - Unity Versions may affect gameplay.
 We recommend Unity versions above 2020.3.0f1.